cyberi0/contactos-api/README.md

 ```

 ## Run Seeders in the next order to populate datebase:
-Run the next command in the path of project:
+Run the next commands in the path of project:
 ```bash
 php artisan db:seed --class=ContactoSeeder
 ```